by: Kim Taylor, CEO

 - Creation or acquisition.
 This is the point where information comes into a managed environment.
 It can be created internally or received from an outside source.
 This step includes the creation of metadata for later identification.

-- Maintenance.
+- Utilize.
 Information sometimes must be moved to a new system.
 It may be necessary to migrate it to a different format or add metadata.
 This step covers a broad range of activities to keep the data useful.

-- Archiving.
+- Store.
 Information eventually falls out of active use.
 At some point, it makes sense to move it to an archive.
 An archival policy reduces the amount of data information systems must handle and makes it easier to retain it securely.
 Data can be recovered from the archive when necessary.

-- Deletion.
+- Eliminate.
 Information which is no longer needed can be deleted.
 Sometimes deletion is a legal requirement; in other cases, it is prohibited.
 A deletion policy needs to consider all business and legal obligations.

 Comparison of information lifecycle with EDRM